 The CSRs required to implement the primary programming model are defined.
 The Hjson file defining the CSRs is checked into the repository.
 It is acceptable to add or modify registers during the D2 stage in order to complete implementation.

-Clock(s)/Reset(s) connected to all sub-modules.
+Clock(s) and reset(s) are connected to all sub-modules.

-.sv exists, meet comportability requirements.
+.sv exists and meets comportability requirements.

 All the outputs of the IP have